Golden Heart Photography Set To Capture Treasured Memories From New Studio

+(MENAFN- Market Press Release) February 8, 2024 6:51 am - Golden Heart Photography Set To Capture Treasured Memories From New Studio

-(MENAFN- ForPressRelease) Flemington, NJ: Leading New Jersey photographer Anne Haug is excited to announce the grand opening of her new studio.
+Flemington, NJ – Leading New Jersey photographer Anne Haug is excited to announce the grand opening of her new studio.

 The owner of Golden Heart Photography has opened the studio at 100 Hart Blvd, Suite B, in Flemington, where she will continue to offer photography capturing treasured memories for maternity, newborn and families.